hyphanet/plugin-WebOfTrust/README.md

 to receive accelerated and extended review:
 He works on WoT about every second day, and wrote most of its code.
-Your code will still be shipped to the official Freenet repository by xor, submitting pull requests to his repository first would just be for review purposes, the codebase is the same.
+Your code will still be shipped to the official Freenet repository by xor, submitting pull requests to his repository first would just be for review purposes.

 ## Support